O-ring FKM

 The two main types of fluorrubbers are:

-- copolymers of vinylidene fluoride (VDF) and hexafluoropropylene (HFP) and
+- Copolymers of vinylidene fluoride (VDF) and hexafluoropropylene (HFP) and

 - Terpolymers of VDF, HFP and tetrafluoroethylene (TFE)

-Thanks to the additionally introduced TFE, the terpolymers have a higher fluorine content than the copolymers (approx. 68-71 % compared to 66 % for the copolymers), which is reflected in a significantly better resistance to chemicals and higher temperatures.
-In contrast, copolymers have advantages in terms of compression set and low-temperature flexibility.
 The main types of cross-linking used today are bisphenol and peroxide, which also have a high influence on chemical resistance and temperature behaviour.
-Thus, fluorocarbon materials can be modified today to achieve a low-temperature resistance of -60°C or, in the high-temperature range, up to +250°C. Special materials now also have excellent hot water and steam resistance, which makes these materials increasingly interesting for the process industry.
+Thus, fluorocarbon materials can be modified today to achieve a low-temperature resistance of -60°C and a high-temperature resistance up to +250°C. Special materials now also have excellent hot water and steam resistance, which makes these materials increasingly interesting for the process industry.

 Fields of application of FKM